 ● Offers deep insight into Southeast Asian art and identity.

 A trip to the Singapore Art Museum is not simply an artistic task; it is a cultural journey into the very core of Southeast Asian creativity.
-You may be heading on a trip with your friends, family, your partner, or on an individual adventure.
+You may be heading on a trip with your friends, family, or partner, or on an individual adventure.
 SAM is a breath of fresh imagination, creativity, and modernity.
-Singapore Art Museum is one of the places that you should include in your Singapore holiday itinerary.
+The Singapore Art Museum is one of the places that you should include in your Singapore holiday itinerary.
 Book the most exciting things to do in the city by exploring top Singapore tour packages from Pickyourtrail.
 Plan your trip to Singapore with the itinerary planner of Pickyourtrail.

 Yes!
 SAM has various creative workshops, interactive displays and family-friendly areas.